matrix-forge/matrix-forge/CONTRIBIUTING.md

 # MatrixForge - Contribution

-Thank ***you*** all for your willingness to develop this project, below you will find the steps on how to do it:
+Thank ***you*** all for your willingness to develop this project with us, below you will find the steps on how to do it:

+## Coding style:
+- Use PEP8 as a coding style